The Clever Samaritan Woman - Recognized Jesus As the Messiah

-I believe that many people must be familiar with the story about the woman of Samaria: When drawing water, the Samaritan woman ran into the who asked water of her.
-She then recognized that He was the coming Messiah in prophecy during their dialogue.
+Many people are surely familiar with the story about the Samaritan woman.
+When drawing water, the Samaritan woman ran into thewho asked her for a drink.
+In conversation with Jesus, she recognized that He was the coming Messiah in prophecy.

-As a common woman, she neither had much knowledge of the Scriptures nor had been in touch with high-level people in the religious world, but she could recognize the .
-We cannot but marvel at this.
-Was it the special grace of the Lord ?
-Or did she have a certain secret behind it?
+As an ordinary woman, she neither had much knowledge of the Scriptures, nor had she been in touch with high-level people in the religious world, but she could recognize the voice of God.
+It takes our breath away!
 During the three and a half years when the Lord Jesus did His work on earth, plenty of people kept His company for a short time.
-At the same time, He also treated many people with grace.
-But, how many could really recognize that the Lord Jesus is the Messiah?
-And how did the woman of Samaria identify the Lord Jesus?
+At the same time, He was also gracious to many people.
+However, how many people could really recognize that He was Messiah?
+And how did the Samaritan woman recognize Him?

-After the Lord Jesus told the woman of Samaria about the fact that she had had five husbands, she was shocked, for no one knew what she had done in the dark.
-For this reason, she believed He was not an ordinary man, and regarded Him as a prophet.
-After that, she talked about the confusion in her heart: Where should man worship God, in the mountain or in Jerusalem?
+After the Lord Jesus spoke the Samaritan woman had five husbands, she got quite a shock, for no one knew what she had done in the dark.
+For this reason, she believed He was not an ordinary man but a prophet.
+After that, she took her confusion in her heart out of her mouth; that is, where should believers worship God, in mountain or in Jerusalem?
 And exactly how should man worship God?
-The Lord Jesus made her know that man should worship God neither in this mountain, nor yet at Jerusalem, and clearly told her, “when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him.”
-Having heard these words, the Samaritan woman recognized that the Lord Jesus was the coming Messiah in prophecy.
-This just fulfilled the words of the Lord Jesus: “My sheep hear my voice, and I know them, and they follow me” (John 10:27).
-Only God’s sheep can recognize .
+The Lord Jesus made her know that man should worship God neither in the mountain, nor yet at Jerusalem.
+Besides, He clearly told her, “when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him.”
+Having heard these words, she recognized that the Lord Jesus was the coming Messiah in prophecy.
+This just fulfilled the word of the Lord Jesus: “My sheep hear my voice, and I know them, and they follow me” (John 10:27).
+Only God’s sheep can understand God’s voice.

-As can be seen from the words of the woman of Samaria, the reason why she was able to identify the Lord Jesus was not merely because she took the prophecies as proof, but more importantly, because she was aware that s have authority and power.
-When the Lord Jesus said she had had five husbands, she was clear that this could not be spoken by any man, for only God searched people’s hearts.
-Besides, God also can supply man’s spiritual needs.
-When people of that time were unclear about how to worship God, the Lord Jesus solved their confusion with just a word and pointed out the path of worshiping God for them.
+As can be seen from the words of the Samaritan woman, the reason why she was able to recognize the Lord Jesus was not merely that she took prophecies as a proof, but that she had understanding of God’s words bearing authority and power.
+When the Lord Jesus came out with her having had five husbands, it was clear to her that none could speak these things, for only God searches people’s hearts and can supply man’s spiritual needs.
+People of that time were unclear about how to worship God.
+A word of the Lord Jesus solved their confusions and pointed out the path of worshiping God.

-Therefore, the Samaritan woman immediately laid down her water pot, and went into the city to testify to the Lord.
-She was wise, for she listened to the Lord’s words with her heart and thereby recognized Him.
+Therefore, she immediately laid down her water pot, and went into the city to testify to the Lord.
+She was wise, for she listened to the Lord’s words with heart and thereby recognized Him.
 We should also pay attention to hearing God’s words like the clever Samaritan woman.
-Only in this way can we welcome the , just as the Lord Jesus said, “My sheep hear my voice, and I know them, and they follow me” (John 10:27).
+Only in this way can we welcome the Lord, just as the Lord’s words say, “My sheep hear My voice, and I know them, and they follow Me” (John 10:27).